legaspijeremy/JMatch/README.md

 ## Overview

 JMatch helps students and job seekers improve their resumes by providing AI-driven feedback, resume scoring, and personalized recommendations.
-The platform also includes an internship application tracker to help users manage their job search process in one place.
+The platform also includes an application tracker to help users manage their job search process in one place.

 ## Features